404-Not-FoundD/Final-Project/README.md

 2. **Obstacles:**　Touching credits slows the player down.
 3. **Items:**
   －**Sushi from Ah Xin:** Increases the player's coins by 100.
-  - **Family Mart:** Decreases the player's coins by 50 and adds 5 seconds to the timer.
+  - **Family Mart:** Decreases the player's coins by 50 and minus 5 seconds to the timer.
   - **Coin:** Increases the player's coins by 15.
   －**Discrete Mathematics:** Adds 10 seconds to the timer.
   －**Guai Guai:** Consuming this item increases the player's life by one.